leapdao/docs/docs/recipes/bridge.md

 1. Make sure the token you want to deposit is [registered](own-token.md) on the network
 2. Approve the required amount of tokens to be pulled from your account by the ExitHandler contract.
 That's a normal ERC20's `approve` transaction.
 3. Call `depositBySender` function of the ExitHandler contract.
-4. In a few root chain blocks you deposit will be available on Plasma
+4. In a few root chain blocks your deposit will be available on Plasma

 ## Exit